 The great thing about using recent website activity as the way to target prospects and customers is that it allows you to send an email that is both timely and relevant all in one go.

 Overall website activity

 You can also make use of overall website activity.
-The difference here is that you’re not sending email immediately based on a recent action like signing up for a trial.
-Instead, you create a Smart Group of customer filter criteria that is always on, and whenever someone satisfies those criteria, they automatically become part of that Smart Group and receive the appropriate email.
+The difference here is that you’re not sending an email immediately based on a recent action like signing up for a trial.
+Instead, you create a Smart Group of customer filter criteria that is always on.
+Whenever someone satisfies those criteria, they automatically become part of that Smart Group and receive the appropriate email.

 - Has been on your website 3+ times

 - Has been a customer for 1+ years